 By clicking the “Support” button, you will be lead to our support page.

-By clicking the drop down of Menu, you can directly visit RecMaster’s official website, check for software updates, write and send feedback, export software log file, check your subscription status and more information about RecMaster.
+By clicking the drop down of Menu, you can directly visit RecMaster’s official website, check for software updates, write and send feedback, export software log file, enable Auto Recording, check your subscription status and more information about RecMaster.

 2.5 Recording List

-By clicking the list icon in the bottom-left corner, you can see the recording list where you can play or edit the recorded videos.
+By clicking the icon in the left corner, you can see the recording list and play/rename/edit/locate/delete/share the recorded video.